Foodies of Lafayette: The Podcast

 Thanks to our great partners:

-🎙️ Episode 5: A Calling in the Kitchen – Kent Zerangue & Food With Love
+🎙️ 5: A Calling in the Kitchen – Kent Zerangue & Food With Love

 July 28, 2025 · Season 1, Episode 5